- Home

 21. Start a small business

 For example, if you’re into cooking or baking, you could make jams and cakes to sell at food festivals or in local shops and cafes.
-If you’re good at arts and crafts, you could sell your creations online or in markets.
+If you’re good at arts and crafts, you could sell your creations online or at markets.
 Or if you’re skilled in languages or music, why not try your hand at private tuition?

-Our complete guide to self-employment and articles like 20 popular self-employment ideas and popular side hustle ideas to help you earn some extra cash are great places to start your entrepreneurial journey.
+Our complete guide to self-employment and articles like 20 Popular self-employment ideas and popular side hustle ideas to help you earn some extra cash are great places to start your entrepreneurial journey.

 22. Make a career change